The Scary Facts About Designer Drugs and Legal Highs

 As discussed above, there have been many reports of medical complications in association with designer drug intoxication.
 Most physical toxic effects of these drugs generally wane within a few days as the drugs leave the user’s body.3

 Although temporary, some of these physical effects can be dangerous—or even life-threatening.
-When in doubt, it will be important to seek medical attention for the affected individual to ensure their safety.
+When in doubt, it is important to seek medical attention for the affected individual to ensure their safety.

-Of the drugs discussed, physical toxicities are most common in situations involving synthetic cannabinoid and cathinone use, and can bring about symptoms such as:13,27
+Of the drugs discussed, physical toxicities are most common in situations involving synthetic cannabinoid and cathinone use, which can bring about symptoms such as:13,27

 - Nausea and vomiting.

 Designer drug use can have serious mental health ramifications—ranging from the short term (during the acute intoxication phase) through to more serious and long-lasting impacts, even when the drug is not being used.

 Sometimes, as with physical toxicities, time is the most important treatment, and keeping users in a safe, quiet environment with medical observation is sufficient.
 However, in more severe cases, medical intervention with sedative, anti-anxiety, and antipsychotic drugs may be required.3 For the most severe cases, prolonged inpatient treatment is sometimes necessary.

 As with most other drugs of abuse, the sudden discontinuation of designer drug use after a period of regular, heavy use often produces symptoms of withdrawal.
 Inpatient treatment at a detoxification facility can assist users through this difficult withdrawal period by offering observation and support by medical staff.

 Withdrawal from synthetic cannabinoids may result in physical symptoms similar to those experienced by withdrawing marijuana users—such as headaches and vomiting.
 These symptoms are not life-threatening and can be treated with anti-nausea medications and intravenous fluids.3